Baahubali: The Beginning: Plot

-An injured middle-aged woman emerges from a cave underneath a giant waterfall, carrying an infant.
-While trying to cross a raging river, she is swept away by the current.
-Facing imminent death, the woman holds the baby aloft and prays to Lord Shiva to protect the child, Mahendra Baahubali, for the sake of his birth mother and the kingdom of Mahishmati.
-The tribesmen of Amburi rescue the child and the chieftain's wife, Sanga, adopts him, naming him Sivudu.
+An injured woman emerges from a hidden cave beneath a massive waterfall, carrying an infant.
+While attempting to cross a raging river, she is swept away by the current.
+Facing imminent death, she submerges beneath the water but holds the infant aloft, praying to Lord Shiva to preserve the child's life for the sake of his mother and the kingdom of Mahishmati.
+The child is rescued by the tribesmen of Amburi, and Sanga, the wife of the tribal chieftain, adopts him, naming him Sivudu.